Start Dropshipping with $100: A Real Budget Breakdown

 Validate Products for Free

-Before adding a product to your store, check whether people already care about it.
+Before adding anything to your store, check whether people already care about it.
+Free validation methods include:

-- Search TikTok for product videos with strong engagement
+- Searching TikTok for product videos with strong engagement

-- Check TikTok Creative Center for top ads, viral videos, and trending hashtags
+- Checking TikTok Creative Center for top ads and trending hashtags

-- Look at Amazon reviews to spot customer pain points
+- Reading Amazon reviews for customer pain points

-A product is worth testing if people are already watching, commenting, sharing, or asking where to buy it.
+If people are already watching, commenting, sharing, or asking where to buy something, it's worth testing.

 Build a Lean Store